List of Alexandrov Ensemble soloists: Georgi Andreyevich Abramov

 With Georgy Vinogradov and Vladimir Zakharov he recorded For those who are in Transit (S. Katz – A. Fatyanov), and the beautiful folksong Already as the Sea.

 With the Alexandrov Ensemble he recorded A Bryansk Forest (recorded 1948) for the All-Union Radio Committee.

-Nicolai A. Abramov
+Nikolai Afanasyevich Abramov

-(Russian: Николай А. Абрамов), tenor soloist.
-With the Alexandrov Ensemble he recorded: Smuglyanka duet with Nikolay Savchuk (music: Novikov; lyrics: Ya Shvedov), unknown duet with A. Kusleev, Praying, unknown duet with L. M. Kharitonov, Here's the Deal (1963), Black Crow duet with A. Eisen (1956), Nut Brown Maiden duet with I. Savchuk (1953, 1956), The Little Bells (1956) Unfortunately, Nicolai Abramov's name was frequently incorrectly attributed on recordings, notably on the Kultur video of 1965 that is available in the West.
+(Russian: Николай Афанасьевич. Абрамов), tenor soloist (Born 1914 - Died 2001).
+He was in the ensemble as early as 1941.
+He became a founding member of the ensembles octet, founded in 1947, and was active as a soloist, winning first prize in the 1958 All-Union Competition for Soviet Song Singers.
+In 1958 he was awarded the title of Meritorious Artist of the Republic of the Russian Federation.
+He left the ensemble in September 1967 due to retirement.
+With the Alexandrov Ensemble he recorded: Smuglyanka duet with Ivan Savchuk (music: Novikov; lyrics: Ya Shvedov), unknown duet with A. Kusleev, Praying, unknown duet with L. M. Kharitonov, Here's the Deal (1963), Black Crow duet with A. Eisen (1956), Nut Brown Maiden duet with I. Savchuk (1953, 1956), The Little Bells (1956) Unfortunately, Nikolai Abramov's name was frequently incorrectly attributed on recordings, notably on the Kultur video of 1965 that is available in the West.

-Vadim Petrovich Ananyev
+Vadim Petrovich Ananyev (Вадим Петрович Ананьев)

-Current soloist in the Ensemble.
-Ananyev was one of the very few soloists of the ensemble who did not board the plane to Syria later lost in the 2016 Russian Defence Ministry Tupolev Tu-154 crash.
+Born on 21 March 1959, Ananyev was a soloist of the Ensemble in 2024.
+He was one of few soloists of the ensemble who did not board the plane to Syria, later lost in the 2016 Russian Defence Ministry Tupolev Tu-154 crash.
 He stayed to care for his recently born child.